gcoolmaneric/preload-webview/README.md

 # Preload-webview

- Preload a html page in cahce to smoothly display the page without any time lag.
+- Preload a html page in cahce to smoothly display the page without any time lag.
+- Include UnityAds SDK to display video ads

 # How to use ?